To the Members of Rasandik Engineering Industries

 Report on the Audit of the Financial Statements

-1. We have audited the accompanying financial statements of Rasandik Engineering Industries India Limited ("the Company"), which comprise the Balance Sheet as at 31 March 2024, and the Statement of Profit and Loss (including other comprehensive income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of the material accounting policies and other explanatory information.
+1. We have audited the accompanying financial statements of Rasandik Engineering Industries India Limited ("the Company), which comprise the Balance Sheet as at 31 March 2025, and the Statement of Profit and Loss (including other comprehensive income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of the material accounting policies and other explanatory information (hereinafter referred as "the financial statements).

-2. In our opinion and to the best of our information and according to the explanations given to us, except for the possible effects of the matters described in the Basis for Qualified Opinion section of our report, the aforesaid financial statements give the information required by the Companies Act, 2013 ("Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2024, its profit and total comprehensive income, changes in equity and its cash flows for the year ended on that date.
+2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the Companies Act, 2013, as amended ("the Act) in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2025, its loss including other comprehensive income, its cash flows and the changes in equity for the year ended on that date.

-5. We draw attention to note no. 1.4(f) of the accompanying financial statements regarding preparation of the financial statements on going concern basis for the reasons stated therein.
-The accompanying financial statements indicate that the Companys total current liabilities exceeds total current assets by Rs.
-1,371.86 lakhs.
-However, based upon the measures as set forth in the note no. 1.4(f) of the accompanying financial statements, including necessary financial support from promoter shareholders, the management and the Board of Directors of the Company have a reasonable expectation that the Company will continue to operate as a going concern.
-Accordingly, management has prepared the financial statements on a going concern basis.
+4. We draw attention to note no. 1.4(f) of the accompanying financial statement regarding preparation of the financial statement on going concern basis for the reasons stated therein.
+The accompanying financial statement indicate that the Companys total current liabilities exceeds total current assets by Rs.
+1,458.08 lakhs.
+However, based upon the measures as set forth in the note no. 1.4(f) of the accompanying Statement, including necessary financial support from promoter shareholders, the management and the Board of Directors of the Company have a reasonable expectation that the Company will continue to operate as a going concern.
+Accordingly, management has prepared the financial results on a going concern basis.

 Our opinion is not modified in respect of the above matter.